WojciakW/Auctionation-WoW-2-Back-end/README.md

 *To check out the first version's source go to: https://github.com/WojciakW/Auctionation-WoW*

+*All data is provided by Blizzard's WoW Classic API.
+Item data thanks to **wow-classic-items** https://github.com/nexus-devs/wow-classic-items*

 It is a social web app for World of Warcraft Classic live auction house statistics created using the following:
 -   **First version (AuctioNation-WoW 1)**:
     - Python,